 - Cervical ectropion (when the inner lining of the cervix pokes through the cervical opening and grows on the vaginal side of the cervix)

 - Pelvic organ prolapse (when pelvic organs, like the bladder or uterus, jut beyond the vaginal walls)

 - Cancer of the cervix, vagina, or uterus

 Dryness caused by these things can also lead to vaginal bleeding:

 - Cancer therapy and its effect on your ovaries

 While many of these causes don’t need treatment and are harmless, sometimes vaginal bleeding after sex can be a sign of a more serious problem.

-If you have some minor bleeding occasionally after sex, chances are that everything is fine.
+If you have some minor bleeding every once in a while, chances are everything is fine.
 But the only way to know for sure is to see your doctor for a physical exam.

 If the bleeding happens right before you get your period or within a few days after it ends and it doesn’t happen again, you can hold off on making that appointment.
 You can also probably hold off if you recently had a pelvic exam and Pap smear and got a clean bill of health.
 In all other cases -- or if you’re just worried -- it’s best to get checked out to rule out infection or anything more serious.